 - Very excited to join the CPAESS as a NOAA Climate and Global Change postdoctoral fellow.
 I will be switching gears to develop proxies of photorespiration in Juniper trees from the Los Angeles Basin and attempting to apply that proxy through time from fossilized Juniper trees at La Brea!
 Fun times ahead!

 - I started a GitHub to store projects related to my Data Scientist certification from Codecademy.
+I am passionate about learning new computing and programming skills, such as supervised machine learning, to apply them to the earth sciences.

 - KROnline in January was a great success and I enjoyed convening the sessions with Drs.
 Chris Wood (U. Waikato) and Katie Wendt (Oregon State)!
 I look forward to the sessions in February and March.